lib64hardcoded/PdDocs/docs/info-price.md

 [^3]:
-    Protection against floods and hackers is a {==STANDARD FEATURE==} included with {++BOTH++} versions of PRODOMO (version 4.0 and version 5.0).
-The P-GUARD protection is offered SEPARATELY, can be purchased ONLY FROM US, and is {==available for a single server per user==}.
+    Protection against floods and hackers is a STANDARD FEATURE included with {++BOTH++} versions of PRODOMO (version 4.0 and version 5.0).
+The P-GUARD protection is offered SEPARATELY, can be purchased ONLY FROM US, and is available for a single server per user.
 P-GUARD offers an advanced protection solution that can handle any issues.

 [^4]:
     By moving systems, we refer to transferring them (gameplay, systems, QoL) from newer versions to older versions [e.g., moving a system from version 5.3 to 5.2].
 The standard prices are only for systems; in the case of moving gameplay or QoL, prices may vary.